DIPlib/diplib/changelogs/diplib_next.md

 - The `dipzoom` drag interactions in `dipshow` windows now also propagate to linked windows.

-- All functions should now work correctly when given modern-style strings (`""`) as input, instead of the old-style strings (actually char arrays, `''`).
-Previously, all functions implemented in M-code assumed string inputs were the old-style strings, but functions implemented in MEX-files accepted both.
+- All functions should now work correctly when given modern-style strings (`""`) as input.
+Previously, all functions implemented in M-code assumed string inputs were the old-style strings (actually char arrays, `''`), and would give (sometimes strange) errors with modern strings.
+Functions implemented in MEX-files always accepted both types of string.

 (See also bugfixes to *DIPlib*.)